 There were few limitations in this study.
 The number of participants was very less (25 participants) and the follow-up duration of the study was not long.

-Despite all limitations, the conclusion we can draw from this study is that low-carbohydrate ketogenic diet and lifestyle changes are beneficial in individuals who are overweight with T2DM.
+Despite all limitations, the conclusion we can draw from this study is that low-carbohydrate ketogenic diet and lifestyle changes is beneficial in individuals who are overweight with T2DM.

 If you have any queries or any experience to share please type in the comment box.
 I will try to reply to all your queries.

 If you have enjoyed reading this article, I would request you to share with your friends and colleagues who are diagnosed with T2DM.
 I am sure by reading this article, they will be motivated that it’s not the end of the world if they are diagnosed with T2DM.